 Question: Could one of you list some of the brand names of these “medical grade skincare products” for us?

 Dr. Rohrich: There are several great medical-grade skincare companies that really put science into their skincare products.
 This list is not exclusive, so I will mention only a few, including: Obagi, ZO Skin Care, Mary Kay, Eraclea, Clinique, Skinceuticals, and LaRoche-Posay.
 The key element is one that has an effective ingredient such as retinal or a salicylic acid compound that really goes deeper into the layers of the skin and makes a difference long term if used properly.

 D: The horror stories that you both layout for the readers in your book are truly shocking and go a long way in explaining your combined motivation for writing Navigate Your Beauty.
 More than anything, you must want to save other people from the pain and disfigurement that you have witnessed.

 Question: Dr. Rohrich, we have all seen bad facelifts for example, but I’m wondering if sometimes people aren’t just too brave about being seen in public too soon after their surgery.
 Could that be the case with faces that seem lopsided or eyes that seem to be pulled way too tightly?
 Or am I just being optimistic here?

 Dr. Rohrich: No, these people will never look good and will often require corrective surgery to improve their appearance.

-Q. What does the future hold in store for plastic surgery?
+Question: What does the future hold in store for plastic surgery?
 Are there any exciting new developments that you can share with us?

 Dr. Rohrich: The future of plastic surgery is bright.
-We will see more non and minimally invasive techniques and technology in the near future to replace many of the invasive procedures we do now like tummy tucks and facelifts!
+We will see more non and minimally invasive techniques and technology in the near future to replace many of the invasive procedures we do now, like tummy tucks and facelifts!
 Stay tuned!

-D: Thank you both for your time and Prime Women wishes you every success with this important new book.
+D: Thank you both for your time, and Prime Women wishes you every success with this important new book.
 I highly recommend it to our readers.